-MLA has arranged for attendees to receive a 5% discount off published fares for travel booked with American Airlines (AA).
-The discount can be booked online at www.aa.com for AA and American Eagle (AE) flights traveling during the dates of May 12, 2020–May 22, 2020, using the authorization number 3450DB.
+MLA has arranged for attendees to receive a 5% off published fares on AA and oneworld® only.
+The discount can be booked online at www.aa.com for AA and American Eagle (AE) flights traveling during the dates of August 10 - August 23, 2020, using the authorization number A6180BJ.
 Please note, the discount excludes basic economy and nondiscountable fares.
 For questions regarding ticketing, please call AA Meeting Services at 800.433.1790.

 Update 3/3/20: Wherever you book your travel, you may wish to add-on travel insurance.

 Getting to and from the Airport